Skip to the content

 Number of board members Percentage of the board Number in executive management Percentage of executive management

-The Board’s members have a wide breadth of experience in areas relating to the Company’s activities, including in Board & executive management diveristy Number of board members Percentage of the board Number in executive management Percentage of executive management Male 5 83 32 73 Female 1 17 12 27 Corporate Governance Report CONTINUED ANNUAL REPORT & ACCOUNTS 2022 37 CORPORATE GOVERNANCE leadership, management, business development, technology (especially in the bio-medical and diagnostics areas), finance, entrepreneurship and risk management.
+The Board’s members have a wide breadth of experience in areas relating to the Company’s activities, including in leadership, management, business development, technology (especially in the bio-medical and diagnostics areas), finance, entrepreneurship and risk management.
 All of the Directors are of a high calibre and standing.
-The Board is of the opinion that each of its members has the skills, knowledge, aptitude and experience to perform the functions required of a director of a listed company and that the Board is comprised of a good balance of Executive (with the CFO, Mr. Noy, as a Director designate) and Non-executive Directors to ensure it performs its duties effectively.
-Further biographical details can be found on pages 31 to 34 (Annual Report 2022).
+The Board is of the opinion that each of its members has the skills, knowledge, aptitude and experience to perform the functions required of a director of a listed company and that the Board is comprised of a good balance of Executive and Non-executive Directors to ensure it performs its duties effectively.
+Further biographical details can be found on pages 25 to 28.

 The Nomination Committee is responsible for succession planning and conducting the process to appoint new Board members.
 However, ultimately, the appointment of any new Director is a matter for the shareholders at a general meeting.